s3633096/SEPM/cincoticket/README.txt

 ### Generating a report: Technicians
-To generate a report of all tickets during a specified time range, select option '3'.
+To generate a report of all tickets during a specified time range, select option '3' from main menu.
 Now enter a start and end date in the format specified and the system will generate a report of tickets created in the date range, differentiated by Resolved or Unresolved (Open or Closed).
-For resolved tickets, the time of resolution will be displayed.
+For resolved tickets it will display the email of the staff member who submitted the ticket, the email of the technician it was assigned to, and the time taken between creation and resolution in days.
+For outstanding tickets, the report will indicate the email of the staff member who submitted the ticket, date when it was submitted, and the severity it has been classified with.